Beyond the Switch: Understanding Lighting Control

 By Brian McDivitt, PE

-Ever since the late 1800s, electrical circuits have used simple switches to turn lights on and off.
-In recent decades, energy codes have been encouraging innovation to reduce the amount of energy consumed by electric lighting.
-With lighting controls now starting to involve new functionalities such as automatic control of plug-in receptacles, many building owners find themselves wondering: what happened to the basic switch on the wall?
+Since the late 1800s, electrical circuits have used simple switches to turn lights on and off.
+In recent decades, energy codes have encouraged innovation to reduce the energy consumed by electric lighting.
+With lighting controls now starting to involve new functionalities such as automatic control of plug-in receptacles, many building owners wonder what happened to the basic switch on the wall?

-The lighting controls components used in a building depend on the needs of the owner and the building’s function and size.
-Some components can wire into building circuit wiring, while others use low-voltage wiring for communication with light fixtures and other controls components.
+The lighting controls components used in a building depend on the owner’s needs and the building’s function and size.
+Some components can wire into building circuit wiring, while others use low-voltage wiring for communication with light fixtures and other control components.
 Recent energy codes, however, require control functions that limit the use of line voltage controls in many types of spaces.
 Lighting controls can also be part of a networked system, allowing a building manager to access, manage, and monitor various controls and zones throughout the building from a centralized location.

 Design engineers often balance code compliance and cost implications to provide a building owner with a functional lighting controls system that is simple to use and understand.
-Without digging into wiring and communication methods, though, let’s look at the basic functionality of lighting control components.
+However, without digging into wiring and communication methods, let’s look at the basic functionality of lighting control components.

 Toggle Switches

-For decades, the traditional way to activate lighting in a space has been via a local toggle switch on the wall.
-A toggle switch either closes the circuit, allowing full power to the lights, or breaks the circuit, disconnecting the wiring bringing power to the lights.
-Designers often still specify these switches where the code does not require automatic controls.
+The traditional way to activate lighting in space has been via a local toggle switch on the wall for decades.
+A toggle switch either closes the circuit, allowing full power to the lights or breaks the circuit, disconnecting the wiring and bringing power to the lights.
+Designers often specify these switches where the code does not require automatic controls.

 Occupancy Sensors

-When lights turn on as you enter a space, a sensor has detected your movement as you enter.
-Occupancy sensors help conserve energy because they allow lights to stay on only while occupants are in a space.
-For several types of spaces, recent energy codes require an occupant to manually turn on lights via a wall switch, and the occupancy sensor turns the lights off automatically when the occupant leaves.
+When lights turn on as you enter a space, a sensor detects your movement as you enter.
+Occupancy sensors help conserve energy by allowing lights to stay on only while occupants are in space.
+Recent energy codes require an occupant to manually turn on lights via a wall switch for several types of spaces.
+The occupancy sensor turns the lights off automatically when the occupant leaves.
 These devices are called vacancy sensors because they only detect when the space is vacant.

-A common exception to the use of occupancy sensors is when lighting in a space must stay on for security or safety reasons.
+A common exception to using occupancy sensors is when lighting in a space must stay on for security or safety reasons.
 A manual switch for such lighting is often in a secure location accessible only to authorized personnel.
-In utility spaces, such as mechanical and electrical rooms, occupancy sensors are typically not installed in the interest of safety for maintenance staff who may be working on equipment out of sight from the sensors.
+In utility spaces, such as mechanical and electrical rooms, occupancy sensors are typically not installed in the interest of safety for maintenance staff working on equipment out of sight from the sensors.
 Owners and designers must be familiar with the exceptions provided by energy codes when considering which spaces should or should not have occupancy sensors.

 Time Clock

 Central control panels with an integral astronomical time clock provide another method to control exterior lighting between dusk and dawn.
-Lighting panels in these applications typically have several relays so that exterior lighting can be separated into zones, such as the building’s exterior, parking lot, and walkways.
+Lighting panels in these applications typically have several relays to separate exterior lighting into zones, such as the building’s exterior, parking lot, and walkways.

 Dimming